omeka/omeka-s-enduser/docs/modules/mapping.md

 Once you have added an overlay, it will appear above the fields for adding more overlays.
 If you would like one or more of the overlays to display automatically when the page loads, check the box next to it.
 Note that some overlays can be large and take time to load on a public page.

 Edit an overlay by clicking on on the red pencil edit button, or click the red trashcan icon to delete the overlay.
+Remember to click "Save overlay" and then save the page each time you make changes to these settings.

 ##### GeoJSON overlays